hjlynch2/electronProject/Readme.md

-This is a project where I'm pretty much just messing around with electon.js to build a desktop application that interacts with various APIs to act as a homepage for a lot of the websites I visit (weather, reddit, hackernews, etc.).
+This is a project where I'm pretty much just messing around with electon.js to build a desktop application that interacts with a weather api to display the weather in the menu bar